-(A) Not later than May 31, 2016, the state board of education shall develop a standards-based state framework for the evaluation of school counselors.
+(A) The state board of education shall develop a standards-based state framework for the evaluation of school counselors.
 The state board may update the framework periodically by adoption of a resolution.
 The framework shall establish an evaluation system that does the following:

 (1) Requires school counselors to demonstrate their ability to produce positive student outcomes using metrics, including those from the school or school district's report card issued under section 3302.03 of the Revised Code when appropriate;

 (2) Is aligned with the standards for school counselors adopted under section 3319.61 of the Revised Code and requires school counselors to demonstrate their ability in all the areas identified by those standards;

 (3) Requires that all school counselors be evaluated annually, except as otherwise appropriate for high-performing school counselors or as specified in division (D) of this section;

 (4) Assigns a rating on each evaluation in accordance with division (B) of this section;